hoytech/quadrable/README.md

 ### Combined Proofs

 The previous section described the simple implementation of merkle tree proofs.
-The proof sent would be those 4 blue witness nodes, usually in order from deepest to the root.
+The proof sent would be those 4 blue witness nodes, usually in order from deepest to the root since this is how they will be accessed.
 To do the verification, it's just a matter of concatenating (using the corresponding bit from the path to determine the order) and hashing until you get to the root.
 The yellow nodes in the above diagrams are computed as part of verifying the proof.

 This is pretty much as good as you can do with the proof for a single leaf (except perhaps to indicate empty sub-trees somehow so you don't need to send them along with the proof).